Missing (2018 film): Promotion

-Film's release date was kept a secret as long as possible to reduce media interaction as the film makers feared plot revelations.
+The Film's release date was kept a secret as long as possible to reduce media interaction as the film makers feared plot revelations.
 The trailer was released by John Abraham.

 Music

 The film contained only one song.
 It is a lullaby, called "So Ja Re", and is composed by M. M. Keeravani.
 The lyrics are penned by Manoj Muntashir and it is sung by Tabu herself.
 On the screen, Tabu sings this lullaby to put her daughter to sleep.

 Critical reception

 Rachit Gupta of The Times of India criticized the acting performances along with the direction of the film and gave it a rating of 2 out of 5 calling it a "half-baked thriller".
 Saibal Chatterjee of NDTV called Missing a "flawed film" and gave it a rating of 3 out of 5 saying that the only reason to watch this film is provided by the commendable acting performances of Tabu and Manoj Bajpayee.
 Rohit Vats of Hindustan Times gave the film a rating of 2 out of 5 and said that the movie doesn't make a great impact as a thriller but Tabu and Manoj Bajpayee have given noteworthy performances.
 Shubhra Gupta of The Indian Express criticized the film calling it a "shoddy mess" and gave it a rating of 0.5 out of 5.
 Shrishti Negi of News18 appreciated the performances of Tabu, Manoj Bajpayee and Annu Kapoor but criticized the film for its inconsistent screenplay which she felt was filled with loopholes and gave it a rating of 2 out of 5.